 There’s a scientific secret hiding in one of the most famous paintings of all time.
 It resides on the ceiling of the Sistine Chapel, painted by Michelangelo, as God gives Adam the first spark of life.
 The flowing reddish-brown cloak behind God and the angels is the exact same shape as a human brain.
 Researchers have even been able to pick out certain parts, like the vertebral artery (represented by the angel right beneath God and his green scarf) and the pituitary gland.
 There are multiple theories as to why Michelangelo might have done this; one suggests that the brain represents God imparting divine knowledge to Adam.
 A more popular theory, however, suggests that Michelangelo painted the brain in a covert protest of the church’s rejection of science.
-Here are some more crazy facts about the human brain.
+Learn the secret messages in 12 company logos.

 How very un-angelic